-Opiates, opium derivatives, synthetic opioids, psychoactive drugs, amphetamines, and U.S. all United States Drug Enforcement Agency (DEA) scheduled Schedule I and II drugs and many Schedule II drugs.
-Also found in this class are drugs which that are potent stimulants of the central nervous system.
-Drugs in this class have no generally accepted medical use in the racehorse racing horse and their pharmacological pharmacologic potential for altering the performance of a race-racing horse is very high.
+Opiates, opium derivatives, synthetic opioids, psychoactive drugs, amphetamines, and U.S. United States Drug Enforcement Agency (DEA) scheduled Schedule I and II drugs and many Schedule II.
+Also found in this class are drugs which that are potent stimulants of the nervous system Central Nervous System (CNS).
+Drugs in this class have no generally accepted medical use in the racehorse racing horse and their pharmacological pharmacologic potential for altering the performance of a race racing horse is very high.

 Drugs placed in this category have a high potential for affecting the outcome of a race.
-Most are not generally accepted as therapeutic agents in the racehorse racing horse.
+Most are not generally accepted as therapeutic agents in the racehorse_racing horse.
 Many are products intended to alter consciousness or the psychic state of humans, and have no approved or indicated use in the horse.
-Some, such as injectable local anesthetics, have legitimate use in equine medicine, but should not be found in a racehorse racing horse.
-The following groups of drugs placed are in this class:
+Some, such as injectable local anesthetics, have legitimate use in equine medicine, but should not be found in a racehorse_racing horse.
+The following groups of drugs are placed in this class:

 - (a) Opiate partial agonists, or agonist-antagonists; - (b) Non-opiate psychotropic drugs, which.
-These drugs may have stimulant, depressant, analgesic or neuroleptic effects;
+These drugs may have stimulant, depressant, analgesic or neuroleptic effects; - (c) Miscellaneous drugs which might have a stimulant effect on the central nervous system (CNS); - (d) Drugs with prominent CNS depressant action;

-Page 266 Version 5.8 Rules Approved by ARCI Board of Directors July 31, 2014
+Page 422 Version 5.8 Rules Approved by ARCI Board of Directors July 31, 2014

-- (c) Miscellaneous drugs which might have a stimulant effect on the central nervous system (CNS); - (d) Drugs with prominent CNS depressant action; - (e) Antidepressant and antipsychotic drugs, with or without prominent CNS stimulatory or depressant effects; - (f) Muscle blocking drugs which that have a direct neuromuscular blocking action; - (g) Local anesthetics which that have a reasonable potential for use as nerve blocking agents (except procaine); and - (h) Snake venoms and other biologic substances, which may be used as nerve blocking agents.
+- (e) Antidepressant and antipsychotic drugs, with or without prominent CNS stimulatory or depressant effects; - (f) Muscle blocking drugs which that have a direct neuromuscular blocking action; - (g) Local anesthetics which that have a reasonable potential for use as nerve blocking agents (except procaine); and - (h) Snake venoms and other biologic substances, which may be used as nerve blocking agents.